Iandraina/techno-web-work-1/README.md

 ### NodeJS

-To run this work, nodeJS needs to be installed on your computer.
+To run this work, NodeJS needs to be installed on your computer.

-On Windows and MacOS: go to [https://nodejs.org/en/download/](https://nodejs.org/en/download/) and download the installer.
+On Windows and MacOS:
+Go to [https://nodejs.org/en/download/](https://nodejs.org/en/download/) and download the installer.
 Keep default settings and complete the installation.
 You can now access **NodeJS** and **npm** from your command line inerface

-On Linux : To install **NodeJS** and **npm**, run:
+On Linux :
+To install **NodeJS** and **npm**, run:
 ```bash
 sudo apt install nodejs npm
 ```